citp/privacy-policy-historical/b/bt/btp/btplc.com.md

 When you order TV products or services from us, we ask for your name, address, your preferred contact number, including your mobile and email address.
 We also ask for details on how you want to pay, such as your direct debit or credit card details, and information about your devices and viewing cards so we can provide you with the service.

 Other information we may collect about your use of our TV services include details of the devices you use, the channels, programmes and adverts you watch on them, the services you access, how long you watch and what actions you take when doing so, such as how you view, record or fast forward programmes.
+We keep a record of the content that you buy and download.

-We keep a record of the content that you buy and download, the IP addresses and mac addresses of devices you view from and your user IDs and device passwords and pin codes for parental controls.
+We also record the IP addresses and MAC addresses of devices you view from and your user IDs and device passwords and pin codes for parental controls.

 We need this information to be able to provide you with services which you have asked for on the devices you want to view our programmes and content on.
 This data also helps us to improve our services and the programmes we buy and make for your viewing pleasure.